 Moving back down the stack, AMD’s older Radeon RX 500-series GPUs aren’t quite dead yet, though they’re showing their age.
 The GTX 1660 Super beats the snot out of the Radeon RX 580 across the board, as well as the faster Radeon RX 590.
 Even the affordable GTX 1650 Super beats the RX 580.

 Well, at least in pure performance.
 In price to performance, near-constant deals for the Radeon RX 590 bring it down to the $170 to $180 range, with your choice of either Borderlands 3 or Ghost Recon Breakpoint and three free months of Microsoft’s superb Xbox Game Pass for PC thrown in.
 You can find the Radeon RX 590 on sale for around $200 with the same game bundles.
 Unless you already planned on buying one of those two games, opt for Nvidia’s GTX 1650 Super or one of the GTX 1660 options.
 We’d like to see the sale prices on Radeon cards drop another $30 or so to better compete against the $160 GTX 1650.
 Keep an eye out for steeper deals during the holiday season.

 Best 1440p graphics card

-Now we’re getting into the futuristic stuff—the GeForce RTX 20-series graphics cards, rife with hardware dedicated to real-time ray tracing and AI enhancements.
-But beyond those bleeding-edge extras, Nvidia’s RTX GPUs can just plain game.
+Now we’re getting into the futuristic stuff.
+The GeForce RTX 20-series graphics cards come rife with hardware dedicated to real-time ray tracing and AI enhancements, while the Radeon RX 5700 series are the first graphics cards with 7nm process technology, PCIe 4.0 support, and AMD’s all-new and vastly improved RDNA graphics architecture.
+But beyond those bleeding-edge extras, these can just plain game.

-Next page: High-end graphics cards, 4K graphics cards at 60Hz and 144Hz, what to look for in a graphics cards
+Next page: 4K graphics cards at 60Hz and 144Hz, what to look for in a graphics cards